-Socialization, leisure and recreation services are those services and supports designed to enhance the development of appropriate socialization skills for children who may have social skill challenges that limit age-appropriate socialization opportunities or adults who may have difficulty developing friendships.
+Socialization, leisure, and recreation services are those services and supports designed to enhance the development of appropriate socialization skills for children who may have social skill challenges that limit age-appropriate socialization opportunities or adults who may have difficulty developing friendships.
 Such services may include activities that involve sports, hobbies, music appreciation, arts, leisure, education, service club participation and the development of other leisure time skills.

-Social skills are those abilities and behaviors needed to initiate, plan, explore and participate in meaningful, age-appropriate social relationships and activities.
+Social skills are those abilities and behaviors needed to initiate, plan, explore and participate in meaningful, ageappropriate social relationships and activities.

-Social skills challenges may include but are not limited to: excessive shyness or passivity; limited responses to social approaches by others; inappropriate social interactions (e.g., teasing/bullying); excessive friendly advances toward others; socially unacceptable mannerisms, difficulty in developing friendships, and other behaviors (easily frustrated, resistive) that might interfere with appropriate social interaction with peers and others.
+Social skills challenges may include but are not limited to excessive shyness or passivity; limited responses to social approaches by others; inappropriate social interactions (e.g., teasing/bullying); excessive friendly advances toward others; socially unacceptable mannerisms, difficulty in developing friendships, and other behaviors (easily frustrated, resistive) that might interfere with appropriate social interaction with peers and others.

-KRC recognizes that socialization, leisure and recreation activities are valuable and will support efforts to remove barriers and to facilitate our clients' full participation, along with other citizens, in a broad range of such community opportunities.
+KRC recognizes that socialization, leisure, and recreation activities are valuable and will support efforts to remove barriers (language, culture, and ability to pay) and to facilitate our clients' full participation, along with other citizens, in a broad range of such community opportunities.
 In doing so we will pursue the goal of services to persons with developmental disabilities in the most inclusive setting and the maximum possible participation in typical socialization, leisure, and recreational settings in the community.
-In communities where such opportunities are not available to persons with developmental disabilities, KRC will encourage publicly and privately funded socialization, leisure, and recreational programs to adapt their services in order to accommodate our clients.
+In communities where such opportunities are not available to persons with developmental disabilities, KRC will encourage publicly and privately funded socialization, leisure, and recreational programs to adapt their services to accommodate our clients.

-KRC also recognizes, however, that some individuals with developmental disabilities are precluded from participation in typical social activities by virtue of their behavior, physical condition or level of skill.
-Such children and adults often require sports that are absent from many typical social/recreation programs.
+KRC also recognizes, however, that some individuals with developmental disabilities are precluded from participation in typical social activities by virtue of their behavior, physical condition, or level of skill.
+Such children and adults often require supports that are absent from many typical social/recreation programs.
 Accordingly, KRC will purchase socialization, leisure and recreation services or supports under the following circumstances:

-- When an Interdisciplinary Team has determined that the client has a social skill (challenge(s), as defined above, and such challenge(s) has been documented in the client's record; and - An opportunity has been identified to achieve an improvement in the client's social, recreational and leisure life in the community or to develop friendships; and - No socialization, leisure or recreational opportunity is otherwise available to the client.
-In making this determination, KRC, the client and the family must first make reasonable efforts to identify and use typical community socialization, leisure or recreation programs to meet the client's needs.
-Such reasonable efforts must include consideration of the provision of supports (natural or purchased) which will enable the client to participate in a typical social/recreational program.
-KRC will not purchase a segregated socialization program when there is a generic service which is willing (either with or without supports) to include the client in its activities; and - The need for the purchased service is documented in the client's Individual Program Plan which also includes specific desired outcomes and plans to develop social skills or friendships with the overall goal of including the client in social/recreation activities with nondisabled peers; and - The purchase of segregated socialization programming is for a reasonable time-limited period (the client's progress in achieving specific outcomes must be reviewed at intervals not to exceed six months and there must be evidence that progress is being made in order to continue the service; it is expected that the client will be included in typical community recreational programs, with supports if necessary, following the purchase of segregated socialization programming); and
+- 1. When an Interdisciplinary Team has determined that the client has a social skill challenge(s), as defined above, and such challenge(s) has been documented in the client's record; and - 2.
+An opportunity has been identified to achieve an improvement in the client's social, recreational and leisure life in the community or to develop friendships; and - 3.
+The need for the purchased service is documented in the client's Individual Program Plan which also includes specific desired outcomes and plans to develop social skills or friendships with the overall goal of including the client in social/recreation activities with nondisabled peers; and - 4.
+The purchase of segregated socialization programming is for a reasonable time-limited period (the client's progress in achieving specific outcomes must be reviewed at intervals not to exceed six months and there must be evidence that progress is being made in order to continue the service; it is expected that the client will be included in typical community recreational programs, with supports if necessary, following the purchase of segregated socialization programming); and